screetsec/TheFatRat/README.md

 cd TheFatRat
 chmod +x setup.sh && ./setup.sh
 ```
-### Update
+### Updates
 ```bash
 cd TheFatRat
 ./update && chmod +x setup.sh && ./setup.sh
 ```
-### Troubleshoot on TheFatRat
+### Troubleshooting on TheFatRat
-chk_tools script to use in case of problems in setup.sh of fatrat
+Use the chk_tools script in case of problems on setting up TheFatRat using setup.sh.
-this script will check if everything is in the right version to run fatrat
-and will also provide you a solution for the problem
+This script will check if your packages are on their supported versions to run TheFatRat and will also provide you the solutions for your problems.
 ```
 cd TheFatRat
 chmod +x chk_tools